 Leach's commissioned works include the cantatas written with Curt Oliver, and hymns for various occasions including the biennial conference of the Association of Lutheran Church Musicians in New York City in 2005.
 Those interested in the possibility of commissioning a hymn text or other work may contact him using the link below.

 Born in Bangor, Maine, in 1953, Leach received a B.A. in religion from Bowdoin College (1974), and an M.Div. from Princeton Theological Seminary (1978).
 He was a United Church of Christ pastor in Connecticut from 1978 to 1999.
-Since then he has been the business manager of an information systems consulting company, and a member of the Evangelical Lutheran Church in America.
+He is now a member of the Evangelical Lutheran Church in America.

-Send an e-mail to him at rleach @ ltis.net (removing the spaces in this address, which are here to prevent spamming!).
+Send an e-mail to him at richarddoleleach @ gmail.com (removing the spaces in this address, which are here to prevent spamming!).

 Congregational Song publications